typemeta/context/README.md

 ## Example

-Given a simple class consisting of a few member fields:
+Consider a simple class consisting of a few member fields:

 ```java
 static class Config {